zonemanager/zonemanager/README.md

 # Compatible operating systems

-ZoneMaster is fully tested with Debian 8.x (Jessie), and all Ubuntu LTS versions since 14.04 LTS.
+Zone Manager is fully tested with Debian 8.x (Jessie), and all Ubuntu LTS versions since 14.04 LTS.

 # Security

-ZoneMaster relies on [Server Farmer](http://serverfarmer.org/basics.html) management framework and inherits very similar security implications:
+Zone Manager relies on [Server Farmer](http://serverfarmer.org/basics.html) management framework and inherits very similar security implications:

 1. Central management server, called *farm manager*, has ssh root keys for **all** other managed servers, routers and DNS/DHCP services.
 Therefore, someone who has access to *farm manager*, can do literaly **everything** with your network, as well as with all networks, servers, domains etc. managed for your customers.

-2. Therefore, both Server Farmer and ZoneMaster are intentionally designed with one important functional limitation in mind: there can be only one *primary* administrator (who has access to *farm manager* and all ssh keys), and possibly unlimited number of other people with privileged access to particular managed servers/services.
+2. Therefore, both Server Farmer and Zone Manager are intentionally designed with one important functional limitation in mind: there can be only one *primary* administrator (who has access to *farm manager* and all ssh keys), and possibly unlimited number of other people with privileged access to particular managed servers/services.

 Such security model fits many software houses and IT outsourcing companies.
-But before starting your adventure with ZoneMaster and/or Server Farmer, consider first, if this security model is acceptable for you and your company.
+But before starting your adventure with Zone Manager and/or Server Farmer, consider first, if this security model is acceptable for you and your company.

 # How to contribute